bdpdx/esp32-atlas-sensor/README.md

 This repo is intended to serve as an example of code I've written and not a standalone project.
 As such it hasn't been compiled nor is it intended to produce an executable.

+The ESP32 chip I'm using is limited to 4MB of memory of which about 1.4MB is available for program space.
+As such, I've disabled both C++ exceptions and the C++ standard library (this saves about 300KB of space).
+For this reason you'll see a lot of code for fundamental things like dispatch queues, semaphores, etc. as it's far cheaper space-wise to implement just what I need myself.

+Additionally, the pattern:

+err = someFunction();
+if (!err) ...

+is used liberally as this pattern is also far less space-intensive than enabling C++ exceptions.